jamisoncrawford/Syracuse-Poverty-Index/CodeBook.md

 9. `lead_aprc` is the **annual percentage of property parcels with reported lead violations** within a census tract as reported by OCHD and maintained in *Syracuse Open Data*, or [DataCuse](http://data.syrgov.net/datasets/lead-violations) (2017)

-10. `unfit_aprc` is the **total percentage of property parcels declared "unfit"** within a census tract as reported by the Syracuse Department of Code Enforcement and maintained in [DataCuse](http://data.syrgov.net/datasets/unfit-properties) (2014-Present)
+10. `unfit_tprc` is the **total percentage of property parcels declared "unfit"** within a census tract as reported by the Syracuse Department of Code Enforcement and maintained in [DataCuse](http://data.syrgov.net/datasets/unfit-properties) (2014-Present)

 11. `wages_qprc` is the **quarterly percent difference in average disbursed tract wage to average earned county wage** per US Department of Labor (DOL) Quarterly Census of Wages and Employment (QCEW); notably, CNYCF purchases tract-level data from the DOL, though less granular albeit Open QCEW Data is available in the [DOL QCEW Database](https://www.bls.gov/cew/) (Q3, 2016-Q4, 2017)